rOY369/Docs/work/IoT/database_reconnect_feature.md

 ### Unnecessary Reconnect

-- If we don't catch specific database errors, the reconnect will be called even if there is any other
+- If we don't catch specific database errors, the reconnect will be called even if there is any other exception which did not require the reconnect in the first place.
+- For example
+	- Some error with the computation
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMzMTM4Njk1OSwxODgyNjM0OTMyXX0=
+eyJoaXN0b3J5IjpbNzQwODk4MTgsMTg4MjYzNDkzMl19
 -->